sarahciston/codingcare/posts/guide.md

 While you're asking 'what' you want to make, also ask 'why' and 'how' you want to make.
 Why do you want it to be in the world, and how do you want it to exist there?
 How do you want to go about getting it there and maintaining it there?

->"My goal is not just that students know how to code — you can find coding tutorials anywhere that give you raw 'stuff.' [...] code is powerful and comes with responsibility, that there are social impacts to what they program and that computer scientists are often the least likely to recognize how impactful to society their job can be.
+"My goal is not just that students know how to code — you can find coding tutorials anywhere that give you raw 'stuff.' [...] code is powerful and comes with responsibility, that there are social impacts to what they program and that computer scientists are often the least likely to recognize how impactful to society their job can be.
 These skills [...] are also valuable even for those who won't go on to become programmers."
+{: .quote }

->>–Briana Bettin, Assistant Professor of Computer Science and Cognitive and Learning Sciences, Michigan Tech
+–Briana Bettin, Assistant Professor of Computer Science and Cognitive and Learning Sciences, Michigan Tech {: .quote .attrib }

 ### Cultivate Many 'Why Not's

 A critical engagement means asking "why not" as well as "why."
 "Why not?" in critical dreaming is the space to let yourself spin freely.
 But "why not?" in later phases also means questioning what limits technologies impose.
 Does an idea need to be realized with a machine learning tool, just because that is the trend?
 Does it have to be made with a digital technology at all?
 Is this a "problem" that technology is needed to solve?

->"when communities are faced with new technological solutions to existing problems, to ask what these techniques may prevent and not only to check what the techniques promise to do."
+"when communities are faced with new technological solutions to existing problems, to ask what these techniques may prevent and not only to check what the techniques promise to do."
+{: .quote }

->>—Ursula M. Franklin [-@franklinRealWorldTechnology2004]
+—Ursula M. Franklin [-@franklinRealWorldTechnology2004] {: .quote .attrib }

 We don’t assume we *should* code something just because we can.
 Asking "Why Not" — in all its gleeful and critical forms — is just as important as asking "Why."